Introduction

 The introduction of dedicated deep learning frameworks marked a pivotal turning point.
 The earliest frameworks included:

 For some, Matlab was the role model.
 For example, Lua-based Torch7 was named “A Matlab-like Environment for Maching Learning.”
-The famous Python-based Theano framework was rather a versatile lower-level mathematical library with support for tensor types, automatic differentiation, and symbolically defined algorithms.
+The famous Python-based Theano framework was rather a versatile lower-level mathematical library with support for tensor types, symbolically defined algorithms, and autodiff or automatic differentiation (not to be confused with the previously mentioned numerical differentiation).
 It looked to me, in some sense, like TensorFlow version 0.

 The first experiments with using GPUs for deep learning circa 2010-2011 showed a speedup of factors 10-60, which was a big deal.
 Since then, frameworks have started adding GPU support, so Theano added it in version 0.3 in 2011.
 The famous (but not the first to use GPU) AlexNet came out at about the same time in 2011 and used its own implementation with the cuda-convnet library.
 This changed the field a lot.